-Donor Nexus’ frozen donor egg bank is located in California with options for shipping frozen eggs throughout the USA (excluding New York) and internationally.
+Donor Nexus’ frozen egg bank is located in Southern California with options for shipping frozen eggs throughout the USA (excluding New York) and internationally.
 We are happy to help orchestrate shipping of frozen donor eggs to your desired clinic and work with your clinic to ensure all criteria are met prior to shipping.
 Additionally, to provide intended parent(s) with the widest selection of donors possible, we provide options for selecting a fresh egg donor and requesting to bank her eggs to be used for your frozen donor egg cycle.

-The eggs are ‘frozen’ using the most advanced method currently available: vitrification.
+The donor eggs are ‘frozen’ using the most advanced method currently available: vitrification.
 Although most eggs are used within months or years of being frozen, they are viable for decades at this temperature.
 The vitrification process is carried out by the experienced team of physicians at HRC Fertility in Newport Beach, California.
-The laboratory team in Newport Beach has been working with the vitrification process since its introduction into the fertility laboratory and is among the most experienced teams in the world.
-Their superior expertise and experience with this technique allows Donor Nexus to confidently offer frozen donor eggs to our patients with excellent results.
+The laboratory team in Newport Beach has been working with the vitrification process since its introduction into the fertility laboratory and is is one of the leading fertility clinics in egg freezing and thawing.
+Their expertise and experience with this technique allows Donor Nexus to confidently offer frozen donor eggs to our patients with superior results.

 We offer in-person or Skype meetings for you to get to know the egg donor prior to confirming the match, as long as the egg donor agrees to the meeting.
 To facilitate the meeting, we will collect a non-refundable $500, which will be put toward our cycle fees if you move forward with our agency.Putting an Egg Donor on Hold